Barry Lowenthal has been thinking about and it’s worth hearing what he has to say:

 Then, after this brief frenzy of connectivity, something funny happened.
 I realized I really didn’t want people knowing where I was lunching and what time I was leaving work or whether I had nighttime plans.

 Since I suspect a lot of people are just like me, what’s the long-term utility of these types of mobile platforms when people won’t use them truthfully?
 Maybe people don’t have to use them truthfully for them to succeed.
-Maybe they’ll be just one more way to manage my brand in social media, just like my relatively ancient Facebook status has become.
+Maybe they’ll be just one more way to manage in , just like my relatively ancient Facebook status has become.

 I had one particularly encouraging moment on Foursquare some weeks back that I referenced earlier.
 When I checked-in at Spice, a new restaurant on 8th Ave. and 22nd, I got a promotional note saying that if I went to the Lite Choice one block away, I could supersize my order.
 I ordered a small and got a medium, which made me very happy.
 When I became the mayor, I got the same offer.
 I was happier still.